buildfoundation/ketolang/README.md

 ## FAQ

 Q: Why would you need such restrictive environment?
-A: To use it as embedded configuration language and so on.
-Ie in build systems such as Bazel.
+A: To use it as configuration language.
+It is suitable for build systems ([Bazel](https://bazel.build/rules/language)), CI systems ([Drone CI](https://docs.drone.io/pipeline/scripting/starlark/), [Cirrus CI](https://cirrus-ci.org/guide/programming-tasks/), [Kraken CI](https://kraken.ci/docs/features/)).

 Q: Why not use Docker or other form of containerization?
-A: We'd love to, but containers do not offer cross-platform (Linux, macOS, Windows) support and are not feasible for embedded use-cases like a Build System configuration language, and container doesn't prevent program from reading current time & date.
+A: Containers do not offer native cross-platform (Linux, macOS, Windows) runtime, they don't prevent programs from reading current time & date, nor limit program mutability.

 Q: Why Kotlin?
 There are languages like Starlark exactly for this purpose!
-A: Starlark is great, but Kotlin offers much more — compile-time type safety, convenient collections API, great IDE support and so on.
+A: Starlark is great, but Kotlin offers more — compile-time type safety, convenient collections API, great IDE support and so on.

 Q: What Kotlin runtime environments does Rikochet support?
-A: JVM, we're working on Kotlin Native too, JS is out of scope right now.
+A: JVM, we're working on Kotlin Native too, JS is out of scope right now but may be supported if someone can take a lead.

 Q: How does Rikochet implement its restrictiveness?
-A: Rikochet restricts Kotlin at compile time via compile plugin (KSP).
+A: Rikochet restricts Kotlin language and access to its stdlib at compile time via compile plugin (KSP).

 Q: Is it possible to use libraries with Rikochet?
 A: Yes!
-But with a caveat: most libraries should be included as sources to support JVM and Native environments and to verify that libraries don't violate Rikochet restrictions.
+But with a caveat: libraries should be included as sources to support JVM and Native environments and to verify that libraries don't violate Rikochet restrictions.
 However, if desired by integration logic — libraries of course can provide their API for side-effects in a controlled manner.
 This is how Starlark is integrated into Bazel.